zkoss/keikai-blog/blog/_posts/2020-08-13-automate-excel-sheet-process-with-java.markdown

 title:  "Automate Excel Sheet Processing with Java"
 date:   2020-08-13
 categories: "UseCase"
+excerpt: “Keikai Spreadsheet - filling data automatically to your Excel templates.”

 index-intro: "Avoid manual editing!
 Fill your data into spreadsheet templates automatically by using Keikai."